jpane24/OVtool/README.md

 Figure 3 adds a final dimension (observed covariate labels) to Figure 2.
-Similar to Figures 1 and 2, plotted at the top of the figure margin is the PS weighted treatment effect size (0.071) and associated p-value of 0.011.
-The solid black contours represent the effect size (treatment effect) contour lines and the red lines (sometimes dashed) represent the p-value threshold.
+Similar to Figures 1 and 2, plotted at the top of the figure margin is the ps weighted treatment effect (0.071) and associated p-value of 0.011.
+The solid black contours represent the treatment effect contour lines and the red lines (sometimes dashed) represent the p-value threshold.
 The key on the right side of the graphic shows where various p-value cutoff lines are, including p = 0.05.
 The blue points on the plot represent the observed covariate correlations with the outcome (y-axis) and effect size associations with the treatment indicator (x-axis).
 For instance, `ada_0` and the outcome have approximately a 0.18 absolute correlation with the emotional problem scale at three